 Row On 5

 Jason Atherton’s been on an absolute roll recently, opening Mary’s, Sael and Three Darlings in rapid succession (and nailing them all).
-The grand finale in his quintet of 2024 openings is Row On 5, a fine dining spot on Mayfair’s famous Savile Row.
+The grand finale in his quintet of 2024 openings was Row On 5, a fine dining spot on Mayfair’s famous Savile Row.
 It’s less a restaurant and more a ‘culinary voyage’ that sees you moving around the building as you progress through multiple courses.
 And with just a couple of seats available each night, the whole experience feels immaculately tailored.

 Details: 5 Savile Row, London W1S 3PB | Make a reservation at Row On 5